|

 first place, but feels he needs to defend himself to a certain extent, so

 he indulges in such talk.
-He
+I

 says that “he hopes that they put up with a little of his foolishness,

 but they are doing that anyway”.
-Paul
+The Corinthians are putting up with the

-and the Corinthians might as well accept this.
+the Corinthians might as well accept this.

 They will have to hear Paul out whether they like it or not.
 Verse